-

 Childhood Inequality: Glimpses of Privilege, Shadows of Survival

-For countless children of incarcerated parents, inequality is not merely a theoretical idea.
+Copyright @ 2020 B.A.K.
+Born into Inequality: Rethinking Privilege and Justice for Children For countless children of incarcerated parents, inequality is not merely a theoretical idea.
 It is a harsh reality that touches nearly every aspect of their lives.
 Some children thrive in stable, resource-rich homes, while, in contrast, those with imprisoned parents often experience instability and chaos.
 Additionally, they may face traumatic loss, societal judgment, and other challenges.
-Glimpses of Privilege Recently, I attended a piano recital featuring a 15-year-old boy named Javier.
+Glimpses Of Privilege Recently, I attended a piano recital featuring a 15-year-old boy named Javier.
 His performance was nothing short of extraordinary, revealing a level of talent that far surpassed his age.
-I was amazed by the dedication and countless hours of practice he must have invested in mastering the works of famous composers.…
+I was amazed by the dedication and countless hours…